-Moving can be tough when you are trying to buy and sell a home all at once.
+Moving long distance can be tough when you are trying to buy and sell a home all at once.
 The FHA, Fanny Mae, and Freddie Mac all have rules about getting a second mortgage while you still own your home.
 If you want to secure an additional mortgage, you will have to clear a few hurdles.

 How to Move if Your House Hasn’t Sold Yet in Connecticut